jotapikie/Pharmacy_Delivery_System/documentation/use_cases/UC11/UC11_AddProduct.md

 # UC11 - Add Product

 ## 1. Requirements Engineering
-The admin start adding products.
-The system requests required data(i.e. id, name, weight, price).
-The admin enters the data.The system shows data and ask for confirmation.
-The admin confirms.
-The system informs the admin of the succes of the operation.
+The super admin starts the regist of new products.
+The system requests required data.
+The super admin enteres the data (id, name, weight, price).
+The system shows the entered data ans asks to confirm.
+The super admin confirms.
+The system regists the new product(s) and informs about the sucess of the operation.
 ## SSD
 ![UC11_SSD.png](UC11_SSD.png)

 #### Main Actor

-Admin
+Super Admin

 #### Stakeholders and their interests
-* **Admin:** wants to add products in the pharmacy.
+* **Admin:** wants to add products to the platform.
-* **Pharamcy:** wants to have products.

 #### Pre Conditions
-The pharmacy should be created in the system.
+The super admin must be logged in.

 ## 2. Engineering Design